 \subsection{Robot Learning with Geometry Cues}

-A growing body of work seeks to overcome the inherent limitations of monocular RGB perception by incorporating geometry cues such as depth, point clouds, or reconstructed 3D structure.
-These geometry-aware inputs provide explicit spatial information that improves robustness, perception, and generalization in visuomotor policy learning.
-For example, DP3~\cite{3d-dp} show that leveraging point-cloud observations enhances robustness to lighting and object variations, while iDP3~\cite{idp3} extends it by adopting a robot-centered egocentric frame, reducing sensitivity to environmental variations and enabling robust 3D perception from both egocentric and third-person viewpoints.
+To address the limits of monocular RGB perception, a growing line of work~\cite{3d-dp,idp3,pointbridge} incorporates explicit geometry cues such as depth, point clouds, and reconstructed 3D structure.
+These geometry-aware inputs provide stronger spatial priors and improve robustness and generalization.
+For example, DP3~\cite{3d-dp} shows point-cloud observations can be more robust to lighting and object variations, and iDP3~\cite{idp3} further improves robustness by using a robot-centered egocentric frame that better handles environmental changes and supports both egocentric and third-person viewpoints.

-Building on this insight, recent VLA research has begun to fuse geometry cues with language and action to address the spatial reasoning limitations of purely 2D models.
-Several approaches~\cite{3d-vla,spatialvla,pointvla,bridgevla,fp3,evo,gp3} explore joint reasoning over geometry, semantics, and control.
-For instance, 3D-VLA~\cite{3d-vla} unifies 3D perception, reasoning, and control within a large-scale 3D language model trained on diverse embodied-robot datasets.
-PointVLA~\cite{pointvla} augments VLA systems with depth cues from RGB-D sensors or monocular depth estimation to improve spatial understanding and geometry-aware manipulation, while BridgeVLA~\cite{bridgevla} projects 3D observations into multi-view 2D feature maps and predicts actions through 2D heatmaps, yielding strong sample efficiency and real-robot transfer.
-However, most existing methods have yet to thoroughly explore how to effectively fuse explicit geometry cues with the rich 2D representations of pretrained vision foundation models.
+Motivated by these advances, recent VLA methods have started to combine geometry with language and action to mitigate the spatial reasoning limitations of purely 2D models~\cite{3d-vla,spatialvla,pointvla,bridgevla,fp3,lift3d,evo,gp3,geovla,depthvla,qdepthvla,vlaser,peafowl,pragmaticvla,4dvla}.
+Representative examples include PointVLA~\cite{pointvla}, which injects depth cues from RGB-D or monocular depth estimation, and BridgeVLA~\cite{bridgevla}, which projects 3D observations into multi-view 2D feature maps for action prediction.
+However, existing methods still leave open how to best fuse explicit geometry with the rich 2D representations of pretrained vision foundation models.